mark-watson/nlp_smalltalk/README.md

     NLPtagger pptag: 'The dog ran down the street'

-If this does not work then probably the directory nlp_smalltalk is not in the default directory. he code containing the file path is:
+If this does not work then probably the directory nlp_smalltalk is not in the default directory.
+The code containing the file path is:

     read := (FileStream fileNamed: './nlp_smalltalk/lexicon.txt') readOnly.

 ## Categorization

 I am using NeoJSON to parse the category word count data so make sure NeoJSON is installed.
+NeoJSON can be installed using:

+    Gofer it
+       smalltalkhubUser: 'SvenVanCaekenberghe' project: 'Neo';
+       configurationOf: 'NeoJSON';
+       loadStable.

 One time initialization: